 - How Bad Will the Coronavirus Outbreak Get?
 Here Are 6 Key Factors (New York Times)

 - The US has one week to enforce social distancing and ‘flatten the curve’ as the coronavirus outbreak escalates.
 Here’s why these days are so critical.
-(Business Insider)
+(Business Insider — written March 17)

-- Covid Conversations (new weekly YouTube series by a local Albuquerque doctor that I know)
+- Covid Conversations (new weekly YouTube series by an Albuquerque doctor)